Test and Deploy Changes

 Test the Release Artifact in the Test (Partial) Sandbox

 Juan once again uses a command window or terminal to run a Salesforce CLI command to deploy the changes to the test sandbox.
-Juan deploys his changes using a new command, force:mdapi:deploy.
+Juan deploys his changes using the same command as before:

 - Authorize to the Partial sandbox.

 - Make sure you’re in the Salesforce DX project directory.

 - On the command line, view the help for the deploy command.